 On Total Fire Ban days, you're not allowed to light any fires outside, even if you have a fire permit.

 Total Fire Ban days are advertised in daily newspapers, on the TFS website, and TFS social media pages.

-Total Fire Bans usually last for 24 hours.
+They will be declared based on local government areas and usually last for 24 hours.